Isle of Wight Guru

 10. Spot a red squirrel or smell some flowers

 Alverstone Mead Nature Reserve (near Sandown), Parkhurst Forest (near Newport) or Borthwood Copse (near Sandown).
 I did see one in my mum's garden once, but it isn't currently open to the public.
+See our animal attractions guide for more detailed advice on spotting red squirrels.

 If you’re interested in neatly trimmed bushes and blooming flowers, try Ventnor Botanic Garden or Mottistone Manor Gardens.